 Each semester AMEC solicits applications from graduate students for funding to attend a national or international meeting, once in the summer (for late summer/ fall conferences) and once in the fall (early summer/ spring conferences).
 The Department Head will send out a request for students to submit a Graduate Student Travel Support Request (hyperlink to PDF on forms page).

-Each department is allowed to nominate two graduate students for travel funding from the College of Arts and Sciences and the Graduate School (TAGGS) each cycle.
-Please discuss these options with the Department Head before applying.
+Each Department is allowed to nominate two graduate students for travel funding from the College of Arts and Sciences (Graduate Student Travel Support (CAS/GSTS)) and the Graduate School (TAGGS) each cycle (late summer/ fall; early summer/ spring).
+Therefore, from the pool of students who submitted a Graduate Student Travel Support Request for that cycle, AMEC will nominate two students for CAS/GSTS and/or TAGGS funding.

 - College of Arts and Sciences Graduate Student Travel Support

 - Travel Assistance Grants for Graduate Students (TAGGS)